alex-gutev/live_cells_cpp/doc/1-cells.md

     std::cout << b();
 });

-a.value(5);  // Prints: 5, 1
+a = 5;  // Prints: 5, 1
-b.value(10); // Prints: 5, 10
+b = 10; // Prints: 5, 10
 ```

 [`live_cells::watch()`](@ref live_cells::watcher::watch()) takes a
 watch function and registers it to be called when the values of the
 cells referenced within it change.
 In the example above, a watch
-function that prints the values of cells `a` and `b` to the console,
+function that prints the values of cells `a` and `b` to standard
-is defined.
-This function is called automatically when the value of
+output, is defined.
+This function is called automatically when the
-either `a` or `b` changes.
+value of either `a` or `b` changes.

 There are a couple of important points to keep in mind when using
 [`live_cells::watch()`](@ref live_cells::watcher::watch()):

 * The watch function is called once immediately when
   [`live_cells::watch()`](@ref live_cells::watcher::watch()) is
-  called, to determine what cells are referenced by it.
+  called, to determine which cells are referenced by it.

 * [`live_cells::watch()`](@ref live_cells::watcher::watch())
   automatically tracks which cells are referenced within it, and